kk6axq/kk6axq.github.io/robotics.md

 The body frame is the final position and orientation of the vehicle in the global frame.

 An example is a strapped inertial navigation system.
-The IMU records roll, pitch, and yaw in the body frame.
+The IMU records roll, pitch, and yaw in the body frame, this has to be transformed back into the inertial frame to find the position in global space.

+The next two frames:
+* Stability frame: vehicle position + angle of attack, so pitch?
+* Wind frame: stability frame + sideslip?